mbernr/qcl-solver/README.md

 ## Usage

-For all of the commands given here, it is assumed that the current working directory is the *src* directory.
+For all of the commands given here, it is assumed that the current working directory is *src*.
 To describe a model, the predicates *in* and *out* are used.
 The satisfaction degree of the input formula is described by the *deg* predicate.

 ### Computing all models of a single formula